fonckchain/gamestop-chatgpt-retrieval/README.md

 ## 🚀 Example usage

 ```
-> Please explain the house of cards thesis in detail by attobit and it's possible implications"
+> python chatgpt.py "Prompt: Please explain the house of cards thesis in detail by attobit and it's possible implications"
 The "House of Cards" thesis, as presented by u/ATOBITT, suggests that there may be significant discrepancies and inaccuracies in the reporting of short interest data by the SEC (Securities and Exchange Commission).
 The thesis is based on the information shared by Wes Christian during an AMA (Ask Me Anything) session.

 According to Wes Christian, there have been instances where the actual short interest in a particular stock is much higher than what is officially reported by the SEC.
 He claims that his firm obtained data for legal proceedings that indicate the real short interest can be 50% to 150% more than the reported figures.